Jcavlovic/raptorv2/README.md

 1. ~~Migrated to FastAPI from FlaskAPI~~
 2. Migrated from Vanilla JS to ReactJS
 3. Redesign UI Elements
-5. Added New Features - Work in progress
+5. Added New Features

    **WORK IN PROGRESS**

   a.
 Select different/custom models.

   b.
 Choose YouTube videos to run inference on.

   c.
 Clickable found objects in video.
 6. ~~Containerized with Docker~~
 7. Deploy to AWS